 Now we have all the values we need, we will perform backpropagation and update the weights.
 We will use a learning constant c of 1.
-If another value is used, it multiplies the term after the sum:
+If another value is used, it multiplies the term after the sum.
+The following are the corresponding lines from the algorithm: